No one likes jargon!

 You develop Custom software based on your specific needs.
 It makes sense to pay for custom development if COTS software can not meet your business needs.
 You may build custom software for a new unique product or service.
 It can be an original, ground-breaking start-up app.
-The Custom software is also known as Bespoke software.
+Custom software is also known as Bespoke software.

 It is a mix of COTS and custom software.
 Many COTS software provides a framework for custom development.
-So, you undertake custom software development to cover for any gaps in the COTS software.
+So, you undertake custom software development to cover any gaps in the COTS software.
 For example – Excel Macros.
 We get MS Excel (COTS software) for our day to day tasks and write MS Excel macros to automate manual processes.
 Similarly, we write custom software on ERP to meet the business-specific needs

-All software needs a storage space.
+All software needs storage space.
 There are many options available now.
 In this group, we segregate software based on its hosting.

 Key Software Terms – Hosting